vocdoni/blind-csp/README.md

-# blind-ca
+# blind-csp

-Vocdoni blind-ca is a modular RPC backend for client authentication and signature retreival.
+Vocdoni blind-csp is a modular RPC backend for Certification Service Providers that provides client authentication and claim/signature retreival.

 Currently it supports ECDSA and ECDSA_BLIND signature types.

+Supports x509 certificates for client authentication.

 Its design makes very easy to write new authentication handlers such as the ones found in the `handlers/` directory.